MTSM motor torpedo boat: Operational history

 At German request, another motorized column, the "Moccagatta", was deployed to Crimea in support of Operation Barbarossa from May 1942 to March 1943.
 The unit comprised five MTMs and five MTSMs.
 Italian reports claim that in the night of 6 June 1942 a 4,000 ton Soviet freighter was torpedoed and crippled by an MTSM and later destroyed by German aircraft.
 On 6 July a small craft carrying 13 Soviet servicemen was captured by another MTSM off Foros.

 The MTSMs were widely used in the Mediterranean theatre by September 1943, when Italy signed an armistice with the Allies.
 Ten units joined the Italian Co-belligerent Navy, while an unknown number was active with the navy of the Italian Social Republic, a fascist statelet in northern Italy which remained part of the Axis.
 Most operations of the latter units took place in the Adriatic Sea, sometimes with mixed Italian and German crews.
+During the last months of the war they also were active in the Tyrrhenian and Ligurian sees.
+On 16 April 1945, a flotilla of MTM explosive boats, led by an MTSM, attacked the French destroyer Trombe off Sanremo.
+The warship was rammed and heavily damaged by one of the MTMs, and was eventually declared a constructive total loss.